mwestera/bertology/README.md

 1. apply BERT to the data (code from pytorch_pretrained_bert with modifications from bertviz),
 2. extract attention weights,
-3. use these to compute a global measure of, let's say, "information flow" between (groups of) tokens
+3. use these to compute a global measure of, let's say, "information flow" between (groups of) tokens (3 possible methods: PAT, MAT and CMAT, see below)
 4. create a number of plots of this global measure across potentially multiple experimental conditions.

 To run this code with default settings and example data, do: